Skip to content

 Origins

-Who developed Acceptance and Commitment Therapy (ACT) and when?
+Who developed Acceptance and Committment Therapy and when?

 Acceptance and Commitment Therapy (ACT) was developed by Steven C. Hayes, an American clinical psychologist, and his colleagues in the late 1980s.
 Its foundations emerged from Hayes’ work on Relational Frame Theory (RFT), a psychological theory about how human language and cognition work.
 The approach was formally introduced in 1999 through Hayes’ book Acceptance and Commitment Therapy: An Experiential Approach to Behavior Change.